Music and malice in Britten's shadow

 ...the only ever time I ever heard [Sir Arthur] Bliss really angry was when he was talking about Bill [William Alwyn], who at that time had not yet received a single performance at Aldeburgh in spite of living so near.
 I have been told that Britten was personally responsible for having the careers of possible rivals ruined if he could; those who suffered from his jealousy (all of course normal married men) included Walton, Finzi, Howells, Berkeley and a number of other genuine composers.
 With his works framed in nothing but avant-garde Britten was able to shine - and went to his death a millionaire, complaining that he didn't get enough performances.That is the pugnacious Ruth Gipps writing to Doreen Carwithen, widow of the composer William Alwyn and a fine composer in her own right.
-Ruth Gipps (1921-99), seen below, was a concert standard pianist and oboeist and her output as a composer included five symphonies.
+Ruth Gipps (1921-99), seen above, was a concert standard pianist and oboeist and her output as a composer included five symphonies.
 Early in her career she was a victim of gender discrimination and despite being a leading candidate was passed over for the permanent post of conductor of the City of Birmingham Symphony Orchestra because the appointment of a woman chef conductor was considered "indecent".

 Ruth Gipps' views on Britten were, for understandable reasons, extreme.
 But there is some truth in her assertion that the careers of William Walton, Gerald Finzi, Herbert Howells, Lennox Berkeley, William Alwyn and other what she terms "genuine" composers suffered under the shadow of Britten in the post-war years.
 If we look to America for a comparison, Aaron Copland was in a position similar to Britten as senior national composer, but Samuel Barber, Virgil Thomson, Leonard Bernstein and David Diamond did not suffer the same eclipse as their English peers, although others such as Paul Creston, Vittorio Giannini and William Grant Still were marginalised.